Barnsley

 This simple chapel that has met for independent Christian worship since 1692

 Visit this surviving Victorian colliery site.
-Sunk for Earl Fitzwilliam in the 1840s as Elsecar Low pit, it worked the Barnsley seam until 1920 when the site was converted into a pumping station.
-Now a scheduled monument protected by volunteers.
+Sunk for Earl Fitzwilliam in the 1840s as Elsecar Low pit, working the Barnsley seam until 1920 when it was converted into a pumping station and survived the closure of the industry.
+Run by volunteers.

 St Leonard's Church Wortley